pme123/scala-adapters/docs/_posts/2016-09-21-gemified-theme-alpha.md

 ## Step 4: Install the Theme

-Add `theme: "minimal-mistakes-jekyll"` to your `_config.yml` file.
+Add `theme: "scala-adapters-jekyll"` to your `_config.yml` file.

-If you're migrating from an existing Minimal Mistakes site you shouldn't have to change anything else after this.
+If you're migrating from an existing Scala Adapters site you shouldn't have to change anything else after this.
 If it's a new site consult then docs to [properly config]({{ "/docs/configuration/" | absolute_url }}).

 **Please Note:** Paths for image headers, overlays, teasers, [galleries]({{ "/docs/helpers/#gallery" | absolute_url }}), and [feature rows]({{ "/docs/helpers/#feature-row" | absolute_url }}) have changed and now require a full path.
 Instead of just `image: filename.jpg` you'll need to use the full path eg: `image: assets/images/filename.jpg`.
 The preferred location is now `assets/images` but can be placed elsewhere or external hosted.
 This applies for image references in `_config.yml` and `author.yml`.
 {: .notice--danger}